Old Kerosene Store

-The Old Kerosene Store is located at Bathers Beach in Fremantle, Western Australia, adjacent to the ruins of the original Fremantle Long Jetty.
+The Old Kerosene Store is located at Bathers Beach in Fremantle, Western Australia, adjacent to the remnants of the original Fremantle Long Jetty.
 It is a single-storey limestone building and forms part of the historic Arthur Head Reserve precinct.

 History

 The building was constructed in 1884 by Harwood & Son as a dangerous-goods store, for the storage of kerosene.
 At the time, kerosene was used extensively for street lighting and heating.
 It is a single-storey limestone building with a hipped iron roof.
 In 1919 it was used by the state government's Harbour and Light Department as a warehouse and later as a shipwright's shed.

 In 1972, the building was saved from demolition and restored as a space for the creative arts.
 In 1975 it was used by local artist and potter Joan Campbell as a pottery studio and gallery until her death in 1997.

 The site and building were vested in the City of Fremantle in 1982 and restored as part of the Commonwealth-funded Arthur Head Bicentennial Project in 1986–87.